tytydraco/yessleep/out/Theres_a_woman_in_my_house_who_tells_me_how_she_died.md

 We are both crying now.

 I blink, and she is at the window.
 The curtains move aside for her while her outline remains unmoving, unchanging.
-Impossibly, breah appears on the glass as she speaks.
+Impossibly, breath appears on the glass as she speaks.

 “Look.”